 The vision we hold for Everspring Health is one where healthcare returns to neighborhood clinics, where service is provided by practitioners who know clients personally and advocate for individuals in the pursuit of improved health and longevity.
 At Everspring Health we believe the application of client centered care is the single focus of first-line lifestyle, health and healing services.
 Our vision of a more appropriate model involves an integrative healthcare strategy where the first line of healthcare is primarily composed of therapies not procedures.
 Chronic disease care is the number one medical need worldwide, the system we have today developed during a time of acute care need and is not sufficient to meet the specific needs of the individual.

 To effectively meet the modern need for care and pursue personalized quality of life an integrative healthcare model is the most accessible means of delivering high quality care.
 Integrative healthcare is the hub where all therapies, prescriptions, procedures and lifestyle components meet to create optimal outcomes.
 The most efficient model for delivering integrative healthcare is a foundational care model.
 Foundational Care is our vision of what primary care should be - scientifically sound, accessible medical care balanced with medical therapies like acupuncture, chiropractic, physical therapy and sound strategies for lifestyle development.
-Therapies and lifestyle development are critical to long-term success and beneficial to all health programs because they are dynamic to the needs of the individual yet grounded in the principles of health cultivation.
-Therapeutic strategies that always consider the spirit, mind and body in the practical pursuit of optimal health are the cornerstone of the Everspring Health service model.
+Therapies and lifestyle development are critical to long-term success and beneficial to all health programs because they are dynamic to the medical needs of the individual yet grounded in the principles of health cultivation.
+Therapeutic strategies that consider the spirit, mind and body in the practical pursuit of optimal health are the cornerstone of the Everspring Health service model.

 Our model has been recognized as an emerging leader in integrative healthcare, demonstrating that a therapy centric model not only reduces much of the wasted spending but also reduces actual cost of service while, most importantly, improving personalized care at the same time.
 By utilizing a therapy first model healthcare can realistically become affordable, accessible, personalized care.